 Project Review Process

 This chapter provides guidance to the RWMG on processes and procedures for identifying projects to be included in the IRWMP that are suitable for funding by either the DWR’s Implementation Grant program or other funding opportunities.
 This process is intended to be transparent and understandable, and be readily available for regional stakeholders and public review.
 The result of the project review process is the production of a list of prioritized (tiered) implementation projects.
-The tiers are based on the project’s readiness to proceed and described later in this chapter. illustrates the overall project review process that will be discussed in this chapter.
+The tiers are based on the project’s readiness to proceed and described later in this chapter.
+Figure 6-1 illustrates the overall project review process that will be discussed in this chapter.

 Figure 6-1 Project Review Process